snowplow/snowplow/docs/03a_snowplowjs_for_ads.md

 ![zoneappend] [zoneappend]

-You will need to populate the append box with SnowPlow tags for **every ad zone/unit** which you use to serve ads across your site or network.
+You will need to populate the ad zone append field with SnowPlow tags for **every ad zone/unit** which you use to serve ads across your site or network.
 Read on for the SnowPlow HTML code to use for OpenX.

 ### OpenX: SnowPlow impression tracking using magic macros

 Because OpenX has a feature called [magic macros] [magicmacros], it is relatively straightforward to pass the banner, campaign and user ID arguments into the call to `trackImpression()` (advertiser ID is not available through magic macros).

 The full HTML code to append, using asynchronous SnowPlow invocation, looks like this:

 ```html
 <!-- SnowPlow starts plowing -->